20 Best Whiskeys Under $50

 Step up your St. Patrick's Day celebration with a spot of whiskey.
-There's no need for the super premium variety when there are plenty of affordable options tagged at $45 or less.
-Cheapism.com pored over the results of the 2014 Ultimate Spirits Challenge to find the best cheap whiskeys.
+There's no need for the super premium variety when there are plenty of affordable options tagged at less than $50.
+Cheapism pored over the results of the most recent Ultimate Spirits Challenge to find the best cheap whiskeys.
 We then cross-checked the judges' picks against specialty blogs and online consumer reviews to determine the best buys in Scotch whisky (the proper spelling dispenses with the "e"), Irish whiskey, bourbon, and rye.

 This go-to blend combines up to 40 malt and grain whiskies, yielding a smooth and sippable spirit.
-Dewar's White Label earns five stars in consumer review, which describe it as balanced with a slight smokiness and hints of vanilla and honey.
-The Ultimate Spirits Challenge judges gave it a strong recommendation, and were taken by its caramel and apricot scents and tropical, bakery-like flavors enhanced by a touch of smoky malt.
-Dewar's White Label costs about $20 for a 750 ml bottle.
+Dewar's White Label earns five stars in consumer reviews, which describe it as balanced with a slight smokiness and hints of vanilla and honey.
+The Ultimate Spirits Challenge judges gave it an ultimate recommendation, and were taken by its caramel and apricot scents and tropical, bakery-like flavors enhanced by a touch of smoky malt.
+Dewar's White Label costs about $24 for a 750 ml bottle.

 While Tullamore D.E.W. may not be the first Irish whiskey that comes to mind, this 12-year-old blend deserves your full attention.
-Judges at the 2014 spirits face-off awarded it the Chairman's Trophy and highlighted the complex nose of almond butter and coffee grounds, slight smoky finish, and flavors of ripe tree fruits with candied orange peel.
+Judges at the spirits face-off awarded it the Chairman's Trophy in years past and highlighted the complex nose of almond butter and coffee grounds, slight smoky finish, and flavors of ripe tree fruits with candied orange peel.
 Tullamore D.E.W. also won the double gold at the San Francisco World Spirits Competition three years in a row.
-Given all the accolades, the $45 price for a 750 ml bottle is a true bargain.
+Given all the accolades, the price of about $45 for a 750 ml bottle is a true bargain.